blynkkk/blynkkk.github.io/readme.md

 It's very convenient to send it over E-mail.
 If you press E-mail button – token will be sent to the e-mail address you used for registration.
 If you have a good memory - you can memorize it ;) or tap the number and it will be copied to the clipboard.

 ### Choose your hardware
-Select the hardware you are building project on be used for your project.
+Select the hardware you are building project on.
 >Screenshot

 #Let's get online
 You know that **Blynk works over the Internet**, right?
-(BTW, Bluetooth LE is on the way)
+(Bluetooth LE is on the way)

 Blynk works with almost anything, check the [full list of supported hardware]()